Market update: August 2022

 - Any peaceful resolution of the war in Ukraine will be crucial to reducing volatility in the markets.

-- The Fed and ECB meetings are crucial in determining the future direction of the market.
+- The meetings of the FED and the ECB are crucial in determining the future direction of the market.

 What does all this mean for my plans?

 Don't let the market disrupt your long-term goals.
-Vive's investment strategies take into account market downturns.
+Vive's investment strategies take the declining market into account.
 Ultimately, well-diversified portfolios are the key to long-term success.
-Consistent periodic investing in periods such as these is crucial to take advantage of falling markets.
+Consistent periodic investing in periods like these is crucial to take advantage of falling markets.